chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 Creation of the Composite Shape File
 ------------------------------------

-The shape is created in two steps inspired from the GMSH syntax.
+The shape is created in two steps inspired by the GMSH syntax.

-1. Basic shapes definitions.
-Shapes are defined with different parameters: shape ID, shape type, arguments, position, orientation.
+1. Basic shape definitions.
+Shapes are defined with different parameters: shape ID, shape type, arguments, position, and orientation.
 2. Boolean operations definitions.
 Operations are defined by: operation ID, operation type, shape 1 ID, shape 2 ID.

 Shapes and boolean operations each have an ID, and boolean operations can reference previous operations to build upon them.